 Names: The genus Larix is the classical name for this tree.
 The species laricina is almost a duplicate, meaning 'larch like'.
-The author names for the plant classification are: The first to classify was ‘Du Roi’ who is Johann Du Roi (1741-1785) German botanist who studied the flora of North America, professor of botany in Berlin and first to describe the Larch.
+In the 19th Century the tree was classified as Larix americana.
+The author names for the plant classification are: The first to classify was ‘Du Roi’ who is Johann Du Roi (1741-1785) German botanist who studied the flora of North America, was professor of botany in Berlin and the first to describe the Larch.
 His work was amended by ‘K. Koch’ who is Karl Heinrich Emil Koch (1809-1879), German botanist, Professor of Botany, first professional horticultural officer in Germany, plant collector in and near Asia Minor.

 Comparisons: The only other deciduous conifer that can be found in Minnesota is the European Larch, L. decidua, but that has been introduced via landscape plantings and is not to be expected in the wild.
 It has gray to yellowish twigs and cones without stalks.

 Above: The stand of almost bare Tamarack trees in the marsh area of the Woodland Garden in early April as the buds are beginning to put forth new needles.
 Note the slim trunk diameter.
 In late summer the tall Tamaracks still show there green needles when other vegetation is turning to fall color.